 Most people with Hashimoto's can function normally in their day-to-day lives, especially with proper thyroid treatment if indicated.
 Hashimoto's is most commonly treated with thyroid hormone replacement medication if thyroid hormones are low.
 If lab results do not indicate a thyroid hormone deficiency, most doctors will monitor lab studies in a wait-and-see approach without prescribing treatment.

 Along with taking medication, people with Hashimoto's can also take steps to treat individual symptoms.
 For example, people who suffer from joint pain and muscle aches can use hot and cold therapy, massage therapy, physical therapy, and hydrotherapy to alleviate discomfort.

 If you find you struggle to perform at work, talk with your manager to see if you can re-negotiate your job duties.
-Many managers are understanding and are more likely to work with you than re-hire and re-train a new employee.
-Furthermore, a job can boost your self-esteem, connect you with other people, and can help you continue to develop yourself.
+Many managers understand and are more likely to work with you than re-hire and re-train a new employee.
+Furthermore, a job can boost your self-esteem, connect you with other people, and help you continue developing yourself.